LucasBorza/network-notebook/Documentation/BGP.md

 ## Next Hop Processing

-BGP next-hop processing was originally designed for \"strange environments\" frame relay, Ethernet etc. and because of this the next-hop-processing can sometimes cause routing issues.
+BGP next-hop processing was originally designed for "strange environments" frame relay, Ethernet etc. and because of this the next-hop-processing can sometimes cause routing issues.

 **Key Points**